 The items selected are listed and it is now possible to go to the Checkout to complete the transaction.
 At this point, click:

-Purchase for MyselfTo go through the Steam Checkout procedureRemove(Underneath price of product) To remove the product from the basket.
-The product will also be removed from the In-Game Store.Continue ShoppingTo browse other game products available on Steam.
+Purchase for Myself To go through the Steam Checkout procedure basket.
+The product will also be removed from the In-Game Store.